Ford says reservations are full for electric Mustang Mach-E

-(Reuters) - Ford Motor Co (F.N) said on Monday reservations for the first edition of its electric sport utility vehicle, Mustang Mach-E, are full.
+(Reuters) - Ford Motor Co (F.N) said on Monday reservations are full for the first edition of its electric sport utility vehicle, Mustang Mach-E.

 The No. 2 U.S. automaker unveiled the electric Mustang crossover on Nov.
 17, and began taking reservations with a refundable deposit of $500.
-Ford did not provide details on how many reservations it took.
+Ford did not provide details on how many reservations it took, but has said global production in the first 12 months after its launch is limited to 50,000 vehicles.

 The Mach-E has become a high-profile test for a restructuring at Ford that has been marred by profit warnings, costly quality problems and the troubled launch this year of another important vehicle, the Ford Explorer sport utility.